CodaGott/golang/functions/AdvancedFuntions.md

 }

 The above example is assigning the test function the value of 8, so can call the function without having to assign any other value to it.

+A function can take another function as a parameter this can be done by the example below.

+func add(myFunc func(int) int){}

+This means the function will take another function takes an integer and that returns and int too.